A Brief Intro to Video Games

 From your perspective behind your avatar.

-Requires reflex and hand-eye coordination.
+This requires reflex and hand-eye coordination.

 Use logical reasoning to complete challenges.